In TeamCity a build goes through several states:

 Code Inspection Results

-- Use scope filter to limit the view to the specific directories.
+- Use the scope filter to limit the view to the specific directories.
 This makes it easier for developers to manage specific code of interest.

 - Use the inspections tree view under the scope filter to display results by specific inspection.